-In the morning, all you have to do is take out the bun or pineapple and fluff your defined curls.
+You must take out the bun or pineapple in the morning and fluff your defined curls.
 If your hair has somehow flattened out, check out my blog, ‘How To Refresh Curls In The Morning: 4 Easy Ways!’

 Taking these simple steps nightly will help keep your curls hydrated, bouncy, and healthy!

 Recognizing Curl Patterns:

 The journey to defined curls starts with identifying your curl type.
 Curls vary from wavy (Type 2 hair) to curly (Type 3 hair) and coily (Type 4 hair).
 Knowing your specific type is crucial for creating a personalized care routine to achieve well-defined curls.